Prof. Development - Fri, Nov 8 (No School) & Veterans Day - Mon, Nov 11 (No School)

 4. Develop a sense of their own nationality and culture at the same time as developing respect for the nationalities and cultures of others.

-• Literacy and math goals based on the National Common Core Standards adopted by DC Public Schools.
+• Literacy and math goals are based on the National Common Core Standards adopted by DC Public Schools.

 Research-Based Curriculum